-In 2014, the Compensation Committee engaged Pearl Meyer & Partners ("PM&P"), a nationally recognized compensation consulting firm, to assist it in evaluating our executive compensation program.
-During the year ending December 31, 2014, PM&P's services to the Company were limited to those provided to the Compensation Committee in connection with its decisions concerning executive compensation, and those provided to the Governance Committee in connection with its decisions concerning outside Director compensation.
-The Compensation Committee reviewed its relationship with PM&P and concluded that PM&P was independent and free of any conflicts of interest in regard to the advice it provided the Compensation and Governance Committees.
+In 2015, the Compensation Committee engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a nationally recognized compensation consulting firm, to assist it in evaluating our executive compensation program.
+During the year ending December 31, 2015, Pearl Meyer's services to the Company were limited to those provided to the Compensation Committee in connection with its decisions concerning executive compensation.
+The Compensation Committee reviewed its relationship with Pearl Meyer and concluded that Pearl Meyer was independent and free of any conflicts of interest in regard to the advice it provided the Compensation and Governance Committees.

-The following is a description of the services PM&P provided to the Compensation Committee to assist it in establishing compensation for the Named Executive Officers and other members of management for 2014:
+The following is a description of the services Pearl Meyer provided to the Compensation Committee to assist it in establishing compensation for the Named Executive Officers and other members of management for 2015: